modder-c/yiimp-1/README.md

-#How to install Yiimp?
+l#How to install Yiimp?
 Use the Yiimp installation script.

 - https://github.com/msy2008/yiimp_install_scrypt